Reg

 family has been living in this tiny Atlantic coastal town for

 six generations.
-The splendor of its nature and wildlife he
+The splendor of its nature and wildlife is something that he

 has always loved.
 It was this love of nature and the sport of